Tag Archives: Mike Higgs

 Just try to explain this one and why it’s so funny to anyone who has never read OiNK!

-At the beginning of the latest Psycho Gran it appears David Leach has decided not to follow the issue’s theme of health and fitness, unless you go down the route of saying an explosion does affect people’s wellbeing.
-But if we’ve learned anything since her debut in #15, it’s that we should never try to predict or assume with Psycho.
+At the beginning of the latest Psycho Gran it appears David Leach has decided not to follow the issue’s theme of health and fitness, unless you go down the route of saying an explosion affects people’s wellbeing.
+But if we’ve learned anything since her debut in #15 it’s that we should never try to predict or assume with Psycho.

 “See Janice and John ignore a warning sign.”

-While the complaint was rejected these things can take a while to work through, hence why there was a 21 issue gap between the two stories.
-The editorial team would’ve been just right not to print another until the outcome of the complaint was known.
-By now more than enough time had passed, even after OiNK’s cheeky rasp to the complainers, so finally here’s the long-promised second part of Uncle Pigg’s Reading Course, Janice and John and the thermonuclear reactor, written by Mark Rodgers.
+While the complaint was rejected these things can take a while to work through, hence why there was a 21 issue gap before the response was printed.
+The editorial team would’ve been just right not to print another strip until the outcome of the complaint was known.
+By now more than enough time had passed sine the first story and OiNK’s cheeky rasp to the complainers.
+So finally, here’s the long-promised second part of Uncle Pigg’s Reading Course, Janice and John and the thermonuclear reactor written by Mark Rodgers.

-Unfortunately they wouldn’t return to face the demons from hell, but the two we got were great fun.
-The first is my favourite, possibly because it was the first and made a bigger impression, or possibly because of the furore it created at the time (which has been wrongly attributed to OiNK’s much later cancellation).
-Either way, it’s a shame we won’t see any more of Trevor Johnson’s great way of spoofing classic children’s picture panel stories.
-In fact, we won’t see any more of Trevor at all until the second OiNK Book, which most of us didn’t read until after OiNK’s final issue!
+Unfortunately they wouldn’t return to face the demons from hell but the two strips we got were great fun.
+The first is my favourite, possibly because it was the first and made a bigger impression, or possibly because of the furore it created at the time (which has since been wrongly attributed to OiNK’s much later cancellation).
+Either way it’s a shame we won’t see any more of Trevor Johnson’s great way of spoofing classic children’s picture panel stories.
+In fact, we won’t see any more of Trevor at all until the second OiNK Book, which most of us didn’t read until after OiNK’s final issue.

-But this isn’t the last you’ll hear of his work, specifically Janice and John, on the blog.
-There’s a very special post planned for next year which takes a behind-the-scenes look into the complaint made against OiNK and the process between OiNK Publishing and IPC Magazines, thanks to insider information and documents provided to me by co-creator/co-editor Mark Rodgers’ wife Helen Jones!
-For now though, let’s take a peak at some other highlights before our main event.
+But this isn’t the last you’ll hear of his work (specifically Janice and John) on the blog.
+There’s a very special post planned for the future which will take a behind-the-scenes look into the complaint made against OiNK and the process between OiNK Publishing and IPC Magazines thanks to insider information and documents provided to me by co-creator/co-editor Mark Rodgers’ wife Helen Jones!
+For now though, let’s take a peak at some other highlights from this issue before our main event.

 Just as well our only one is quite brilliant then!
 Below is the Pete strip and the poster which made up the main battle.
 A battle in a Pete and his Pimple story?
 Not only that, he was battling scary aliens called Clive, Trevor, Darren and Sharon on their never-ending quest to enslave all those who dare have pimply complexions throughout the cosmos.
 It also gives us a little look into Pete’s everyday life including his local greasy hang out and his equally spotty pals.

-Still, there are another three favourite issues to come, one of which could take the crown as the best regular issue of all going from my memory of reading it as a child!
+Still, there are another three fortnightly issues to come, one of which could take the crown as the best regular issue of all going by my memory of reading it as a child.
 Plus next month contains the greatest OiNK of all!
 Ooh, I’m all excited again.
 Next up though is the Fantastic Fashion Issue with a quite ‘Mad’ cover to match.
 It’ll be up for review on Monday 28th November 2022.

 OiNK! #37: NEW ADDiTiONS

-Our second new look OiNK sees the logo enlarged a little, sitting proud in its new position and, as promised by co-creator/co-editor Patrick Gallagher in the previous review, it lets us see more of the superb cover image by Mike Higgs.
-There’s a confidence about this issue and it’s new format that takes me right back to those days of running to the newsagent for my latest issue every fortnight, knowing I was going to get another 32 pages of perfect pork!
+Our second new look OiNK sees the logo enlarged a little, sitting proud in its new position and, as promised by co-creator/co-editor Patrick Gallagher it lets us see more of the superb cover image by Mike Higgs.
+There’s a confidence about this issue and it’s new format that takes me right back to those days of running to the newsagent for my latest issue every fortnight, knowing I was going to get another 32 pages of perfect pork.

 Another set of free stickers are wrapped around the cover, that Tom Thug ‘Book of Grammar’ one being my particular favourite.
-I think I used the Hadrian Vile sticker on a school book of some description back in 1987 (I would’ve been in primary six at the time of this issue) and the missing one on the back was the same as the one I showed you was on my fridge.
+I think I used the Hadrian Vile sticker on a school book of some description back in 1987 (I would’ve been in primary six at the time of this issue) and the missing one on the back was the same as the one in that position last issue, which ended up on my fridge.
 This issue’s has been added to the comics shelves in my new home office.

 The ‘Hilarious Happy Families Issue’ lives up to its name from the very first page with that brilliant cover complete with a couple of strategically placed OiNKs, portraying an elderly relative dying from the shock of reading an issue.
 The Christmas Club, the note on the bottom of the casket and a couple of plops for good measure, I can remember visiting my mum’s friend’s house with this issue and sitting absorbed by it while they gossiped.